-- a.
+a.
 In this regulation, the term "flying duty" is synonymous with "flight status" and "aviation service."
 The term "aircrew" or "aircrew member" applies to rated and non-rated personnel in aviation service, unmanned aerial systems (UAS), and air traffic control.
-All provisions apply to the AA, USAR, and the ARNG/ARNGUS. - b.
+All provisions apply to the AA, USAR, and the ARNG/ARNGUS.

+b.
 The aviation medicine consultant (AMC) to TSG will recommend to TSG a senior specialist in aerospace medicine to be placed on orders for designation as the Director, U.S. Army Aeromedical Activity (USAAMA).
 Responsibilities will include all administrative actions and medical fitness standards for flying duty for all active and RC/NG Army aviators.
-The U.S. Army Aeromedical Activity is located at Building 301, Dustoff Street, Fort Rucker, AL 36362-5333. - c.
-Provisions in this chapter are subject to NATO Standardization Agreement (STANAG) 3526, which applies to allied nation aircrews serving with U.S. Forces or attending U.S. Army training programs, and to U.S. aircrews serving with foreign forces (see Aeromedical Technical Bulletins (ATB), International Military Students for additional guidance at: https://aamaweb.usaama.rucker.amedd.army.mil/). - d.
-This chapter lists medical conditions and physical defects that are causes for rejection in selection, training, and retention of- - (1) Army aviators. - (2) DA civilian (DAC) pilots and contract civilian pilots who are employed by firms under contract to DA. - (3) Flight surgeons (FSs) (AOC 61N), aeromedical physician assistants (APAs) (AOC 65 DM3), and aviation medicine nurse practitioners (AMNP) (AOC 66NP1).
-Aviation medical examiners (AME defined in para 6-9f) and DAC/contract civilian FS/APA/AMNP are not required to meet these standards. - (4) Military, DAC, and DA contract air traffic controllers (ATCs). - (5) Individuals ordered by competent authority to participate in regular flights as nonrated aircrew and UAS operators.
+The U.S. Army Aeromedical Activity is located at Building 301, Dustoff Street, Fort Rucker, AL 36362-5333.

+c.
+Provisions in this chapter are subject to NATO Standardization Agreement (STANAG) 3526, which applies to allied nation aircrews serving with U.S. Forces or attending U.S. Army training programs, and to U.S. aircrews serving with foreign forces (see Aeromedical Technical Bulletins (ATB), International Military Students for additional guidance at: https://aamaweb.usaama.rucker.amedd.army.mil/).

-\T emporary Profile; Physical Category P (P ULHES). \\Soldiers manifesting no heat illness symptomatology or work intolerance after completion of profile restrictions can advance and return to duty without a MEB.
-Any evidence/manifestation of heat illness symptomatology during the period of the profile requires a MEB referral. \\\HS with Sequelae return to full duty requires a minimum period of heat exposure during environmental stress (Heat Category 2 during the majority of included days).
+d.
+This chapter lists medical conditions and physical defects that are causes for rejection in selection, training, and retention of-

+(1) Army aviators.

+(2) DA civilian (DAC) pilots and contract civilian pilots who are employed by firms under contract to DA.

+(3) Flight surgeons (FSs) (AOC 61N), aeromedical physician assistants (APAs) (AOC 65 DM3), and aviation medicine nurse practitioners (AMNP) (AOC 66NP1).
+Aviation medical examiners (AME defined in para 6-9f) and DAC/contract civilian FS/APA/AMNP are not required to meet these standards.

+(4) Military, DAC, and DA contract air traffic controllers (ATCs).

+(5) Individuals ordered by competent authority to participate in regular flights as nonrated aircrew and UAS operators.

-Case 1:18-cv-00641-LMB-IDD Document 264-5 Filed 06/03/20 Page 52 of 152 PageID# 10182
+Case 1:18-cv-01565-LMB-IDD Document 276-5 Filed 06/03/20 Page 52 of 152 PageID# 11793 e.

-- (6) Applicants for special flight training programs directed by DA or National Guard Bureau (NGB), such as Army ROTC or USMA flight training programs. - (7) Aircrew of allied host nations or U.S. Government agencies other than DA who are flying Army aircraft, unless superseded by agreements with that nation or agency. - e.
 A failure to meet medical standards for flying duties remains disqualifying for flying duties until reviewed by the USAAMA.
 The USAAMA may recommend qualified, qualified with waiver, or medical suspension from aviation service.
 The USAAMA issues Aeromedical Policy Letters (APLs) and ATBs that provide detailed recommendations for specific, common disqualifications.
 Refer all questionable cases to the USAAMA, Fort Rucker, AL 36362-5333.